hackclub/jams/jams/batches/usb-hub/part-1/en-US.md

 ![](https://cloud-mjv8qcmxc-hack-club-bot.vercel.app/0screenshot_2023-08-08_at_12.12.42.png)

 A bunch of options will show up with options like price, stock, and mounting type.
-You won't understand all the options yet & that's ok!
-I ended up using [part number `C404965`](https://www.lcsc.com/product-detail/USB-Connectors_SHOU-HAN-AM90_C404965.html).
+You won't understand all the options yet & <b>that's ok</b>!
+I ended up using part number [`C404965`](https://www.lcsc.com/product-detail/USB-Connectors_SHOU-HAN-AM90_C404965.html).
 Once you select it, click the `Place` button to add the part to our project.

 ![](https://cloud-b1al1d09c-hack-club-bot.vercel.app/00screenshot_2023-08-08_at_12.20.04.png)

 Yeah!
 You did it.
 Now let's add the other parts we'll need!

 We'll need another USB-A connector, but this time a female connector for the devices we charge / plug in.
-Do another search for `usb-a`, but this time I used [part number `C46407`](https://www.lcsc.com/product-detail/USB-Connectors_Jing-Extension-of-the-Electronic-Co-903-131A1011D10100_C46407.html).
+Do another search for `usb-a`, but this time I used part number [`C46407`](https://www.lcsc.com/product-detail/USB-Connectors_Jing-Extension-of-the-Electronic-Co-903-131A1011D10100_C46407.html).
 This time, place 2 of them on the board.

 Next up we need a main board to connect everything together.
-There are a bunch out there, but I ended up using the CoreChips SL2.1A with part number `C192893`.
+There are a bunch out there, but I ended up using the CoreChips SL2.1A with part number [`C192893`](https://www.lcsc.com/product-detail/USB-ICs_CoreChips-SL2-1A_C192893.html).

 Now that we've got a great big pile of parts in our sandbox, the next step is to connect them together!